smbcred/calc-pro/replit.md

 # Overview

 This is a React-based R&D Tax Credit Calculator application that helps businesses estimate their potential R&D tax credits.
 The application features a sophisticated multi-step wizard interface for collecting business information, expense data, and qualification criteria to calculate federal and state R&D tax credits.
 Built with modern web technologies including React, TypeScript, and a comprehensive design system featuring advanced typography, motion design, and interactive animations.
-The application now includes a world-class component system with 5-level card elevations, comprehensive motion design with spring physics, and professional micro-interactions optimized for conversion.
+The application now includes a world-class component system with 5-level card elevations, comprehensive motion design with spring physics, professional micro-interactions optimized for conversion, and a unified interactive states system with consistent focus, hover, and transition effects across all elements.

 # User Preferences